26nguyej/jacobnguyen16/_posts/2026-02-04-daily-journal.md

   - Claude
   - GitHub
 ---

+### February 20, 2026

+Today I finished the full extraction pipeline for the 1983 Charlotte Latin School yearbook.
+I used the match review
+  editor to manually resolve unmatched names from the sports and activities sections, then applied the corrections and generated the final output — 1,125 person records with sports and club memberships fully linked.
+I also caught and
+  fixed a bug in the transform script along the way.
+At the end of the day, I synced my branch with my Mr. Dubick's latest updates, which included faster parallel processing, smarter name matching, and better error handling across the
+  pipeline.

 ### February 19, 2026
  Today I worked on automating parts of our yearbook digitization pipeline to reduce the amount of manual work required per yearbook.
 I started by reviewing a document I'd put together analyzing where human time was being spent, then